AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Environment

 The environment variables to pass to a container.
-This parameter maps to Env in the Create a container section of the Docker Remote API and the --env option to docker run.
+This parameter maps to Env in the docker container create command and the --env option to docker run.

 Important